exospheredata/veeam/README.md

 ---
 This cookbook installs and configures Veeam Backup and Replication based on documented Veeam best practices.
 The cookbook includes recipes to deploy all components of the solution as well as the optional Explorers.

+_Note: Veeam prerequisites requires that Microsoft .NET Framework 4.5.2 be installed on the host.
+As part of the installation, a reboot is required and will automatically be handled by the resource_

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->